auwsom/KDE-Kubuntu---Setup-Fixes-and-Installation-Settings-and-Tweaks---Vote-Ranked/README.md

-# Kubuntu and KDE - Setup, Settings and Tweaks - Vote Ranked
+# Kubuntu and KDE - Setup, Settings and Tweaks

 A collection of common improvements to Kubuntu / KDE
 * Vote ranked by GitHub's "reactions" (likes, or thumbs) on each Issue